yman45/nornir_bindings/README.md

 ----------

- * check\_interfaces - consist of functions to get admin/oper state of interface list, assigned IP addresses and number of learned neighbors (IP neighbors, meaning ARP and NDP)
+ * check\_interfaces - consist of functions to get admin/oper state of interface list, assigned IP addresses, number of learned neighbors (IP neighbors, meaning ARP and NDP) and other interace information (description, speed, duplex, load, etc.)
  * check\_mac\_table - grab and count number of MAC addresses learned on interface
  * check\_vrf\_status - check for VRF presence on a switch, build list of assigned interfaces and check for status of BGP sessions in that VRF